pjsip/pjproject_docs/docs/source/intro/features_os.rst

 Supported Platforms
 ---------------------------

-List of supported operating systems and link to the relevant documentation.
+List of supported operating systems and link to the relevant guide.

 -  `Mac OS X <../get-started/posix.html>`__
 -  `Windows (32 and 64bit) <../get-started/windows.html>`__